nimiq/nimiq.github.io/tutorials/wordpress-plugin-1-installation.md

 _TL;DR?
 Check out the [Nimiq Shop](https://shop.nimiq.com/) to see the plugin in action._

+The installation will be three steps:

+1) Preparing the server and setting up WordPress
+1) Adding the WooCommerce plugin and configuring it
+1) Finally, adding the Nimiq plugin plus a quick setup

 ## WordPress

 If you are using a managed service,